PTRSC/A2SDi-4C-HLN4F/README.md

 # A2SDi-4C-HLN4F
-Intel X553 NICs on Supermicro A2SDi-4C-HLN4F running pfSense 2.4/2.4.1
+Supermicro A2SDi-4C-HLN4F with Intel X553 NICs fix for running pfSense 2.4 / 2.4.1